Polidea/cmake-nRF5x/README.md

 ## Contributing

-Project is developed in semi-automated way and throughly tested with CI by compiling both SDK provided examples and libraries.
-You can find more information about the project's setup, stucture, scripts etc. in the [`./ci/README.md`](./ci/README.md) file.
+The project is developed in a semi-automated way and thoroughly tested with CI by compiling both SDK provided examples and libraries.
+You can find more information about the project's setup, structure, scripts, etc. in [`./ci/README.md`](./ci/README.md) file.

 [Thank you!](https://github.com/Polidea/cmake-nRF5x/graphs/contributors)